-Establishment of a containment zone within a FMD free country or zone
+Establishment of a containment zone within a country or zone previously free from FMD

-In the event of limited outbreaks within a FMD free country or zone, including within a protection zone, with or without vaccination, a single containment zone, which includes all outbreaks, may be established for the purpose of minimising the impact on the entire country or zone.
+In the event of outbreaks within a country or zone previously free from FMD where vaccination is either practised or not, including within a protection zone, a containment zone, which includes all epidemiologically linked outbreaks, may be established, in accordance with Article 4.4.7., to minimise the impact on the country or zone.

-For this to be achieved and for the Member Country to take full advantage of this process, the Veterinary Authority should submit as soon as possible to WOAH, in support of the application, documented evidence that:
+For this to be achieved and for the Member Country to take full advantage of this process, the Veterinary Authority should submit as soon as possible to WOAH, in addition to the requirements of Article 4.4.7. documented evidence that:

-- on suspicion, a strict standstill has been imposed on the suspected establishments and in the country or zone animal movement control has been imposed and effective controls on the movement of other commodities mentioned in this chapter are in place; - 2) on confirmation, an additional standstill of susceptible animals has been imposed in the entire containment zone and the movement controls described in point 1 have been reinforced; - 3) the definitive boundaries of the containment zone have been established after an epidemiological investigation (trace-back, trace-forward) has demonstrated that the outbreaks are epidemiologically related and limited in number and geographic distribution; - 4) investigations into the likely source of the outbreaks have been carried out; - 5) a stamping-out policy, with or without the use of emergency vaccination, has been applied; - 6) no new cases have been found in the containment zone within a minimum of two incubation periods as defined in Article 8.8.1. after the application of a stamping-out policy to the last detected case; - 7) the susceptible domestic and captive wild animal populations within the containment zone are clearly identified as belonging to the containment zone; - 8) surveillance in accordance with Articles 8.8.40. to 8.8.42. is in place in the containment zone and in the rest of the country or zone; - 9) measures that prevent the spread of FMDV to the rest of the country or zone, taking into consideration physical and geographical barriers, are in place.
+- 1) on suspicion, a standstill has been imposed on the suspected establishments and effective controls on the movement of animals and other commodities are in place in the country or zone; - 2) on confirmation, the standstill and movement controls described in point 1 have been reinforced; - 3) epidemiological investigations into the likely source of the outbreaks have been carried out; - 4) surveillance in accordance with Articles 8.8.43. to 8.8.45. is in place in the containment zone and in the rest of the country or zone; - 5) measures that prevent the spread of FMDV to the rest of the country or zone, taking into consideration physical and geographical barriers, are in place.

 The free status of the areas outside the containment zone is suspended while the containment zone is being established.
-The free status of these areas may be reinstated irrespective of the provisions of Article 8.8.7., once the containment zone has been approved by WOAH as complying with points 1 to 9 above.
-Commodities from susceptible animals for international trade should be identified as to their origin, either from inside or outside the containment zone.
+The free status of these areas may be reinstated irrespective of the provisions of Article 8.8.11., once the containment zone has been approved by WOAH as complying with points 1 to 5 above.

-In the event of recurrence of infection with FMDV in unvaccinated animals or FMDV transmission in vaccinated animals in the containment zone, the approval of the containment zone is withdrawn and the FMD status of the whole country or zone is suspended until the relevant requirements of Article 8.8.7. are fulfilled.
+In the event of recurrence of infection with FMDV in unvaccinated animals or transmission of FMDV in vaccinated animals in the containment zone, established in accordance with point 4 a) of Article 4.4.7., the approval of the containment zone is withdrawn and the free status of the whole country or zone is suspended until the relevant requirements of Article 8.8.11. are fulfilled.